 In 2016, Dr. Stenehjem created this website to help fill the void of accurate, reliable, and useful information available online for those struggling with complex medical issues.
 Her articles have been well received and featured on The Mighty and Huffington Post.

-Over the years, Dr. Stenehjem has spent countless hours researching her symptoms to find the diagnoses, treatments, and doctors needed to transform her health.
+Over the years, Dr. Stenehjem has spent countless hours researching her symptoms to find the diagnoses, treatments, and clinicians needed to help her archive renewed health and happiness.
 This research has revealed that there are many layers of illness that are often associated with complex health issues.
 Dr. Stenehjem believes renewed health can be achieved, no matter the level of illness, by “peeling away the layers of the onion” and addressing primary and secondary causes of illness with a measured, thoughtful approach.